What Is Shrink In Retail: Causes, Consequences, and Solutions

 Using outdated inventory management systems and manual inventory reconciliation often worsens these matters.

-Sometimes, suppliers or vendors play a role in shrinkage by misrepresenting products or quantities delivered.
+Sometimes, suppliers or vendors contribute to shrinkage by misrepresenting products or quantities delivered.
 Vendors may provide fewer items than invoiced, causing inventory discrepancies.
 They may also send damaged or expired products, leading to unsellable goods that retailers must write off.

 Some vendors might even supply counterfeit or subpar merchandise, which retailers can lead to customer complaints and returns.